tmandry/django-fresh/README.md

 # django-fresh

-django-fresh will auto-refresh your browser whenever there is an update to any of the files in your project.
+django-fresh will auto-refresh your browser whenever you update to any of the files in your project.
 Very useful for development, not intended for production!

 ## Setup

-    pip install django-fresh
+ 1. Install fresh by running `pip install django-fresh`.
+ 2. In `settings.py` add `fresh` to `INSTALLED_APPS`.
+ 3. In `settings.py` add `fresh.middleware.FreshMiddleware` to `MIDDLEWARE_CLASSES`.

-Go to your projects `settings.py`, add `fresh` to your `INSTALLED_APPS` and add to `MIDDLEWARE_CLASSES` `fresh.middleware.Fresh`.
-Then open up `urls.py` and add `url(r'', include('fresh.urls'))` to your `urlpatterns`.
+ 4. In `urls.py` add `url(r'', include('fresh.urls'))` to `urlpatterns`.

+## How It Works

+django-fresh injects a small piece of JavaScript into each of your HTML pages which will then make the page poll your Django app checking if files were changed.
+If django-fresh sees that you modified a file it will tell the next polling to refresh the page.

-## Notice
+## Note

-django-fresh checks to see if `debug` is `True`, if it is `False` it doesn't do anything so it is safe to add it to a production `settings.py`.
-However, I do recommend following good Django practices and having separate development and production settings.
+django-fresh checks to see if `debug` is `True`, if it is `False` it doesn't do anything to prevent you from accidently including it in production.

 ## License (Simplified BSD)